oz/aguaxaca/README.md

 of SOAPA's images, it won't work well here.
 Instead, we rely on genAI for OCR-ing *and* formatting the output.

-The code is tailored for Anthropic's APIs (Sonnet 3.7 model is completely fine) to extract information from the images.
-This means that you will need an Anthropic API key, and some credits, to run the "parser".
-Yay. 💸
+The code is tailored for Anthropic's APIs to extract information from the images (target is Sonnet 3.7 model for now).
+This means that you will need an Anthropic API key, and some credits, to run the parser.

-With the correct hardware, using a local model would work great, but that's more expensive than paying Anthropic for now.
+Yay.
+With the correct hardware, using a local model would also work, but that's more expensive than Anthropic for now. 💸

 Look into `parser/parser.go` for a prompt that will extract information from SOAPA_Oax's publications.
 Here's a sample response from Sonnet 3.7: